backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/KMS.md

 - Keys are **bound to a specific region**.
 	- To copy snapshots across accounts we need a [[KMS#^bd14fe|Custom Key Policy]]
 	- *Steps* on how to copy a snapshot:
-		- Create a Snapshot, encrypted with your own CMK
+		- Create a Snapshot, encrypted with your CMK (either customer managed or AWS managed).
 		- Attach a custom KMS Key Policy to authorise cross-account access
 		- Share the encrypted snapshot
 		- After decrypting the snapshot with the shared key (in target) create a copy of the Snapshot,